Montessori Homeschool Method: Pros, Cons & What You’ll LOVE!

 - What Does the Research Say About the Effectiveness of a Montessori Education?

-(If you want to find out how to set up a Montessori Home, see Creating a Montessori Children’s Home.)
+(If you want to find out how to set up a Montessori home environment, see this link.)

 Who is Maria Montessori

 Maria Montessori was an Italian educator and a medical physician who developed a unique way to educate children using more hands-on, independent educational ways.

 Maria was born in the small town of Chiaravalle (Italy) in 1870.
 Her mother came from a family that loved education, and so Maria was taught well and developed a love of reading which was an unusual thing for an Italian woman in the 1800s.

 What was more unusual was that Maria was soon to start studying engineering, after attending a technical, all-boys school.

 However, she changed her mind and (after being rejected once) entered into a medical degree – a field of study that was completely dominated by men.
 When she graduated, she was one of the first female doctors in Italy.

 After her medical training, Maria focused on psychiatry and learned a lot about educational theory and pedagogy.
 However, her learning made her question traditional educational methods and wonder if things could not be done in a better way.

 Maria started working with special education students and performed teaching experiments, observing what the children responded to more.
 After a while, Maria opened a childcare facility in a poor inner-city area.

 This was a huge success and the news of this spread worldwide, leading to the opening of many Montessori schools.
 Today there are over 20,000 of these schools worldwide.